How To Calculate Labor Cost In Construction

 Gross pay = gross hourly rate x number of hours worked for a pay period

-Calculate Eddie’s gross pay per year.
-The total hours that Eddie is supposed to work for the period of one year is:
+Now to calculate Eddie’s gross pay per year.
+The total hours that Eddie is supposed to work for the period of one year are:

 Total number of hours per year = 40 hours per week x 52 weeks = 2080 hours